 Prison Project: This is done with the SAPS where they take the youth and other community members to the Leeukop prison to show the youth what a life with crime does, this year the group will also be working with different prisons, to empower prisoners to change their life, to bring about change in the prisons.
 Help the prisoners to have a better attitude.

-Sports: The above mentioned are just some of the projects the Diepsloot Youth Programme are part of.
+Sports: The above mentioned are just some of the projects the Diepsloot Youth Programme is part of.
 The Facilitators of the programme have a passion for assisting others to become more aware and able in their environments and so lead happier lives.
-They would like all South Africans to have a vision to make South Africa a safe and better country for all to live in.
+They would like all South Africans to have the vision to make South Africa a safe and better country for all to live in.

 Feeding Scheme: We help Diepsloot Primary School feed 674 pupils daily, providing eggs for breakfast and a warm meal for lunch.
 Running since October 2014 we make a real difference in the lives of these pupils, it helps them concentrate much better.